 - Desert Eagle

 - USP-S - $200 (CT Only).
-Added in the August 13, 2013 update (PC and Mac versions only).
-Starting weapon for CT in Classic modes.
+Added in the August 13, 2013 update (Steam version only).
+Starting weapon for CT in Classic modes (if equipped).
 Previously known as the "KM .45 Tactical".
 Unlike the P2000, it carries a detachable suppressor at the cost of limited ammunition (half the magazine amount).

 - Five-SeveN - $500 (CT Only).
-Previously known as the "ES Five-Seven". $650 and purchasable by both teams in console and early PC/Mac versions.
+Previously known as the "ES Five-Seven". $650 and purchasable by both teams in console and early Steam versions.

 - Dual Berettas - $700.
 Previously known as the ".40 Dual Elites" (and previously only purchasable by T players).